On this page:

 Note: When calculating the student averages scores, if the date range is more than one week, the scores will represent an average of the total weeks in the date range.
 For example, if the date range is Last 4 Weeks, the scores will be an average of the last four weeks' scores.
 See About report date ranges.

-This table indicates the student's progress scores in the Fast ForWord product, along with a few other status details.
+This table indicates the student's progress scores in the Fast ForWord component, along with a few other status details.

 % Complete: Overall.
-Displays the percent complete in the Fast ForWord product, from the start of the product to the end of the selected date range.
-To view a student's total percent complete in the product to date, change the date range for the report, or see Exercise Progress graph.
+Displays the percent complete in the Fast ForWord component, from the start of the component to the end of the selected date range.
+To view a student's total percent complete in the component to date, change the date range for the report, or see Exercise Progress graph.

 Status.
 Shows any current status updates and alerts for a student.
 An intervention alert indicates that the student requires immediate attention.
 If you see a status update or alert icon in this column, click it for detailed recommendations.
 Status updates and alerts are date sensitive, so this field may be blank if your date range does not include the current date.

 Last Used.
-Shows the date of the student's last training session on the Fast ForWord product.
+Shows the date of the student's last training session on the Fast ForWord component.

-This table provides an historical view of the student's percent complete scores for each training day on the Fast ForWord product to date.
+This table provides an historical view of the student's percent complete scores for each training day on the Fast ForWord component to date.

 It includes the following details: